nesi/snakemake_workshop/workshop_material/04_leveling_up_your_workflow.md

 ## Catching up

-From section 03, your Snakefile should look like:
+From section 03, you should have the following files:

+<details><summary markdown="span">From section 03, you should have the following Snakefile (click to expand)</summary>

 ```python
 # define samples from data directory using wildcards